ece4078dev/ECE4078_Lab_2025/Week07-08/M3_marking.md

 	- The robot navigates around the arena autonomously
 	- You must navigate to targets on the shopping list in the specified order
 - Level 3: Fully-autonomous navigation with a partially known map (15 pts)
-	- A partial ground truth of the arena is provide
+	- A partial ground truth of the arena is provided
 	- The map only contains the locations of the ArUco markers and the shopping list objects
 	- The robot navigates around the arena autonomously
 	- You must navigate to targets on the shopping list in the specified order